wsnewman/learning_ros_kinetic/Part_3/pcl_utils/README.md

 In another terminal, navigate to the directory containing the point-cloud file.
 Run display_pcd_file or find_plane_pcd_file.
 Respond to the prompt with a valid PCD file name (e.g. kinect_clr_snapshot).

+Note: to use a physical Kinect device, plug the USB cable into the SAME computer that runs the Kinect driver code, and start the  driver  code with:
+`roslaunch freenect_launch freenect.launch`

+Topic: /camera/depth_registered/points
+frame: camera_rgb_optical_frame or camera_depth_frame

+also, "publish selected patch"  is better than "publish selected points" tool in rviz.
+Rviz will  crash if select too many points.
+Best to display the downsampled version,  so fewer points are selected and republished.